thnkloud9/Bandstats/README.md

 ## Deployment

-1. Do `make install`
+No real deloyment yet, but will implement upstart eventually.

-2. Run `sudo bandstats start`
+1. Do `npm install`
-3. Monitor the status with "sudo status bandstats"
+2. node app.js

 ## Configuration

 The Bandstats application can be configured by editing the app/config/app.conf file.
-in your favourite OS, for example:
+I'm using nconf so will eventually add support for ENV config as well.

 ## Testing